CameronSickler/tech-blog/ListOfToDo.md

 HomePage
-should display existing blog posts, nav links for homepage, dashboard, an login Any links in nav should prompt sign in or sign up
+should display existing blog posts
+AND nav links for homepage, dashboard, and login
+Any links in nav should prompt sign in or sign up

 Dashboard